tud-hri/joan/docs/setup-joan.md

 - Congratulations!
 You just pushed the first version of your JOAN project to your online repository.
 Check out your repository webpage on GitLab, everything's there!

 !!!
 Note
     If you cannot seem to push to your own project, something might be wrong with your permissions.
 Check if you are a maintainer on your repository.
-If not, contact the group Owner.
+If not, contact the group Owner (on Gitlab, go to the `JOAN-students` group, click on Members (on the left).
+You should see who the Owner is).

 ---
 ## Step 3.
-Setting up a Python Virtual Environment
+Set up a Python Virtual Environment
 If this is the first time setting up the project on your pc, you need to create a Python virtual environment.
 This will help keeping your JOAN project separated from your other projects.
 If you are interested and would like more information on virtual environments, please read [this](https://docs.python.org/3/tutorial/venv.html).
 But for now you can also just follow these steps.

 Using PyCharm, open the terminal again (in PyCharm), check if the directory is still correct (of your repository) and type: